-- What are the objectives of the sustainable investments that the financial product intends to pursue and how does the sustainable investment contribute to such objectives?
+- What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
 Not applicable.
-This Sub-fund does not seek to make sustainable investments. - How do the sustainable investments that the financial product intends to pursue not cause significant harm to any environmental or social sustainable investment objective ?
+This sub-fund does not seek to make sustainable investments. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
 Not applicable.
-This Sub-fund does not seek to make sustainable investments. - How were the indicators for adverse impacts on sustainability factors taken into account ?
+This sub-fund does not seek to make sustainable investments. - How have the indicators for adverse impacts on sustainability factors been taken into account?
 Not applicable

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights ?
-Details : Not applicable
+How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: Not applicable

-The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives.
+It is accompanied by specific European Union criteria.

-The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the Union criteria for environmentally sustainable economic activities.
+The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.

-Any other sustainable investment must also not cause significant harm to environmental or social objectives.
+Any other sustainable investment must also not significantly harm any environmental or social objectives.